Josh Cooke

 Josh Cooke (born November 22, 1979) is an American actor.

-Early life

-Cooke attended Harriton High School, a small public high school in suburban Rosemont.
-He was a member of Harriton Theater Company and directed a show his senior year.
-He has received acting awards including the James Pendleton Foundation Prize for Outstanding Achievement in Performance and the Judith & Milton R. Stark Scholarship.
-Cooke graduated from the University of California, Los Angeles in 2004, where he majored in theater.

 Career

 Television

 He played the lead role of Nate Solomon in NBC's 2005 sitcom Committed.
 He appeared in guest roles on Without a Trace, Century City, Once and Again, 10-8, and Dragnet.

 In 2006, he starred in Four Kings, and Big Day, neither of which was renewed.
 He appeared in Curb Your Enthusiasm.
 In 2009, Cooke appeared in the Joss Whedon show Dollhouse as Leo Carpenter.

 He played Dan Stonewater on the final episode of Scrubs and Rabbi Feldman on the final episode of The King of Queens.
 In 2009, Cooke played Auggie Harris in Season 6 Episode 7 on Numbers.
 Cooke played Ben Coles on Better with You, a sitcom which began in 2010 and was cancelled after 22 episodes.

 Cooke voiced various characters in Seth Green's Robot Chicken and made several appearances in the Showtime series Dexter as Louis Greene.

 Cooke played Joel Stevens, boyfriend of Rachel Bilson's character Zoe Hart, in CW's Hart of Dixie (season 3) and appears as Sue Heck's college professor on whom she has a strong crush in the seventh season of The Middle.

 In 2018, he guest starred as Greg in Younger as Caitlin's older boyfriend and as Barry, father to Sheldon's perceived rival, in Young Sheldon.
 He played Mallory Hanson's boyfriend, Daniel Penbraith for a while in Grace and Frankie.

 He portrayed Reeves in Castle Rock.
 He also guest starred as Mason in episode 9 of season 2 of The Marvelous Mrs. Maisel.

 In 2020, appeared as journalist Loudon Wainwright Jr. in the Disney Plus series The Right Stuff.